brunorijsman/rift-python/doc/disaggregation-feature-guide.md

     traffic over all three spine nodes.
 Technically, you could say that the route is a result of the leaf running a north-bound Shortest Path First (SPF) algorithm, but since South-TIEs are not propagated, it is a trivial SPF.

+RIFT also has messages to make the TIE flooding reliable.
+RIFT Topology Information Description Element (TIDE) messages that are similar to OSPF Database Descriptor packets, and RIFT has Topology Information Request Element (TIRE) messages that are similar to OSPF Link State Request and Link State Acknowledgement packets combined.

 Make a mental note of the fact that the traffic from leaf-1 to leaf-3 is spread equally across all three spine nodes.
 This will turn out to be important later on.
 (We are assuming here that